SikamikanikoBG/codelens/README.md

 ## Interactive Menu Controls

-When using the interactive mode (`--interactive` or `-i`), you can navigate the file selection menu with:
+The interactive interface provides intuitive controls for navigating your project and configuring analysis options:

 - **Up/Down Arrow Keys**: Navigate through files and directories
 - **Right Arrow**: Expand a directory
 - **Left Arrow**: Collapse a directory
 - **Space**: Toggle inclusion/exclusion of the selected item
+- **Tab**: Switch between Files and Options sections
+- **F1-F5**: Toggle or edit various analysis options
 - **Enter**: Confirm selection and start analysis
 - **Q**: Quit without saving

 By default, all files are included.
 Use Space to exclude specific files or directories.
-Your selection is saved between runs, so you don't have to re-select everything each time.
+Your selection and settings are saved between runs, so you don't have to reconfigure everything each time.

 ---